NaluKit/malio/README.md

 ## Usage

-To force the creation of a validator, you need to add the `MelioVakidator`-annotation to a POJO.
+To force the creation of a validator, you need to add the `MalioValidator`-annotation to a POJO.
 Malio will create a validator that will check the POJO.

 ### Constraints